spicata/mint-fresh-notes/pages/3 Permanent Notes/12,a - HIV and AIDS.md

 # 12,a - HIV and AIDS

-Human immunodeficiency virus (HIV) is a sexually transmitted infection (STI) that targets and weakens the human immune system; currently, 38.4 million people have HIV.
+Human immunodeficiency virus (HIV) is a sexually transmitted infection (STI) that targets and weakens the human immune system; currently, 38.4 million people have HIV ([12a3a - At Risk for HIV](../12a3a%20-%20At%20Risk%20for%20HIV)).

 | Demographic | Count        |
 |:------------|:-------------|